maupatel/maupatel/README.md

 ## About me:

-- Programmer Analyst at Cognizant
+- BIA Analyst at NetJets, USA

-- Business Analytics Intern at The Sparks Foundation.

-- Engineer by Education, but a Programmer,an Analyst,a Marketer,a Volunteer by Profession and hobby.
+- Business Analyst from the University of Cincinnati - Go Bearcats!

 - Find more about me on my website: <a href="maupatel.github.io"> 🌐 </a>